MAAV-Software/ros-tutorial/README.md

 4. Run **Docker Quickstart Terminal as Administrator**
 5. After some installation steps, you should be ready to start!

+#### GUIs in Docker
+To enable the use of GUIs in Docker, follow the instructions on the [MAAV Website](https://sites.google.com/umich.edu/maav/team/software/docker/guis-on-docker?pli=1&authuser=1).
+- Install VcXsrv
+- Open PowerShell and run `ipconfig` to determine ip address
+- Build docker container (see ROS Tutorial Steps below)
+- Run docker container with `docker-compose run --rm -e DISPLAY=<IP Address>:0.0 ros-demo` to enable GUIs in your docker container

 #### Troubleshooting
 If you encounter VirtualBox errors when running the Docker Quickstart Terminal, here are some suggestions:
 * If you use the latest version of VirtualBox for personal use, backup your files